Tight triangulations of closed 3-manifolds: Characteristic two

 where $k = 1, 12, 19, 21, 30, 63, 78, 82, 99, 154, 177$ or $183$. \end{corollary}

-\begin{proof} Let $X$ be an $n$-vertex tight triangulation of $M$.
+\begin{proof} Let $X$ be an $n$-vertex, tight triangulation of $M$.
 Then, by Corollary \ref{coro:5.13}, Theorem \ref{theorem:5.11} (a) and Proposition \ref{prop:Walkup_class}, $M$ is homeomorphic to $S^3$, $(S^2 \times S^1)^{\#k}$ or $(\TPSS)^{\#k}$, where $(n-4)(n-5) = 20k$.
 The result follows from this. \end{proof}

-The following table gives a list of small values for the parameters $(n, \beta_1)$ of a locally icosian $\ZZ_2$-tight triangulation of a closed 3-manifold.
-Indeed, the number $n$ of vertices in any such triangulation must be congruent modulo 15444 to one of the eight values of $n$ listed in this table.
+The following table gives a list of small values for the parameters $(n, \beta_1)$ of a locally icosian $\ZZ_2$-tight, closed, triangulated 3-manifold.
+Indeed, the number $n$ of vertices in any such triangulated 3-manifold must be congruent modulo 15444 to one of the eight values of $n$ listed in this table.

 The following tables list the small values for parameters $(n, \beta_1)$ satisfying the conclusion of Theorem \ref{theorem:5.11}.
-Table \ref{tbl:Z2tight.3mfd} for $(n, \beta_1)$ with strict inequality in part (b) of the theorem.
-Table \ref{tbl:Z2tight.3mfd.c=} for $(n, \beta_1)$ with equality in part (c) of the theorem.
+Table \ref{tbl:Z2tight.3mfd} for $(n, \beta_1)$ with strict inequality in part (a) of the theorem.
+Table \ref{tbl:Z2tight.3mfd.c=} for $(n, \beta_1)$ with equality in part (b) of the theorem.